 Books allow us to have conversations involving people we may not have the chance to meet, but value knowing.
 Finding the time to read, can be challenging.
 Interested in participating in a Community Book Group?

 Community Conversations will be on pause for July and August.
 In the meantime, please continue to explore our website and join us for our Speaker Series.
 See you in September.

 See information below on the Compassion Project by way of an example of such a project, as well as additional sources of information/inspiration in service of thinking about how to frame a “call to action.”

-Our last book, Just Mercy, was written in 2014 and includes a detailed discussion of the Equal Justice Initiative founded by Bryan Stevenson.
+Just Mercy, was written in 2014 and includes a detailed discussion of the Equal Justice Initiative founded by Bryan Stevenson.
 Visiting the website will further inspire, but also distress you.

 After visiting the web Equal Justice Initiative website, consider viewing Bryan Stevenson’s Keynote Address on March 31st, 2023 at United Nations Outreach Programm on the Transatlantic Slave Trade and Slavery.
 It is 30 minutes well spent.